 Cut and separate any rotten bulbs or shafts that are located at the base of the plant.
 Never remove those that lack leaves but are still green and plump as they'll produce pseudo-bulbous offsets.

-Via Seed, Pseudo-Bulbous Offsets & 'Keiki' Cuttings.
+Via Seed, Pseudo-Bulbous Offsets & 'Keiki' (Stem Cuttings).

 Pseudo-Bulbous Offsets (Easy) - It's best to divide during the spring with plantlets that are at least a third of the size of the mother plant with several developed roots.
 Take the plant out of its pot and place your fingers in between the two bulbs; soil may have to be removed to get a better grip.
 While placing your hand closely to the nodal junction, gently push the pup downwards and support the mother plant - you should hear a snap.
 Cautiously separate both the mother plant and pup's roots systems, keeping great empathise in keeping the roots intact and undamaged.
-Place the new plantlet in Orchid bark mixed with some 'houseplant' compost, much similar to the original soil, and maintain the same care routines.
+Place the new plantlet in Orchid Bark, much similar to the original soil, and maintain the same care routines.
 Be sure not to use a pot that is too big as a ratio of roots-soil that leans much towards the latter will cause root rot.

 Epidendrums naturally flower in the winter or spring months with large shafts baring from the centre of its stems.
 Most shafts can reach between 30cm to 1m; however, recent hybrids have reduced this down to below 40cm.
 Most flowers will be arranged in globular corymbs or panicles (with the latter pictured above).
 To entice the growth of 'Keiki's' when its flowers have elapsed, be sure to cut the shaft into 20cm intervals with a thick layer of sphagnum moss wrapped around its middle; scroll up to 'Propagation' for more information.
 The best way to tempt any Orchid into flowering is by reducing the temperature and waters & keeping it pot bound.
 Have a read of the 'Dormancy Period & Annual Flowers' above for further information on this.